[Literature Review] SATCAS: A CRISPR/Cas13a-based isothermal one-pot RNA detection platform

 6. Evaluation of SATCAS Application Capabilities

 To evaluate the application capabilities of the SATCAS method in detecting drug resistance mutations, the researchers conducted detection and validation experiments on HBV YMDD variants, different crRNA mutation templates, and mutation templates at various concentrations.
 All results demonstrated that the SATCAS method could accurately and sensitively detect drug resistance mutations.
 Additionally, the researchers evaluated the application of the SATCAS method in detecting HBV and EBV viruses.
 They collected blood samples from HBV-infected patients and performed parallel detections using the SATCAS method and qRT-PCR.
 Comparative analysis revealed a high degree of consistency between the results of the two methods, with SATCAS exhibiting 100% sensitivity, 92.86% specificity, and 97.06% accuracy.
 Correlation analysis showed a strong or moderate correlation between the two methods.
-Comparisons with clinical samples further supported the high sensitivity, specificity, and robustness of the SATCAS method in viral infection diagnosis and validated its application potential in RNA detectio .
+Comparisons with clinical samples further supported the high sensitivity, specificity, and robustness of the SATCAS method in viral infection diagnosis and validated its application potential in RNA detectio n .

 Fig.6 Robust performance of the SATCAS assay for detection of HBV and EBV in clinical specimens